kymlu/eating-memories/src/pages/posts/rainbow-flaky-mooncake.md

 > CAUTION: when adding gel food colouring, make sure to add a little at a time until you get the target colour because food colouring is very powerful.
 ---
 # MIX WATER AND OIL DOUGHS
-1. Knead the water dough.
-2. Divide the water dough into 47g portions.
+1. Knead the water dough briefly and then divide it into 47g portions.
-3. Weight each colour of the oil dough and divide evenly among the target number of mooncakes/2.
+2. Weigh each colour of the oil dough and divide evenly among the target number of mooncakes/2.
 The sum of each colour together should be around 36g.

 For each individual portion: